-- Information about the owner– State who the certificate has been prepared for.
+- Information about the owner– State to whom the certificate has been prepared.
 Write the name of the owner in full.

-- Adheres to plans– In the certificate it must be stated that the building adheres to the final plans, working drawings as well as detailed specifications that had been agreed.
+- Adheres to plans– In the certificate it must be stated that the building adheres to the final plans, working drawings as well as detailed specifications that had been agreed upon.
 State the date when these were agreed as well.

-- Agreeing to rules of the area– In the certificate state that the building agrees to any rules present on buildings in the area concerned.
+- Agreeing to rules of the area– The certificate states that the building agrees to any rules present on buildings in the area concerned.
 State which code or rules they apply to.
 The building should adhere to any municipal laws present in the area as well.
 Any environmental regulations should also have been met and stated in the certificate.
 State that health, building, fire as well as any other governmental plus municipal laws have been met.

-- Contact details– Mention the name of the architect, owner, company.
+- Contact details– Mention the name of the architect, owner, and company.
 Also, mention the date.

 - Allows the owner to have written proof that the architect did everything according to what was agreed.

 - The architect also has proof that they completed what was required of them.

 Architect Completion Certificates are important documents that a premise needs.

 File: Word (.docx) 2007+ and iPad Size 83 Kb | Download